Ficool

 Before fully realizing this, the situation worsened.
 Before achieving his goal, a particularly big part of his raft collided with the sea of void.
 Thrown to the side by his own actions while collecting the untainted parts, the big piece of wood that had once been part of his sail flew towards a collapsing column sucked in by the force, and collided with the sea.

-A ripple spread through his surroundings, a far larger one than the ones the flightless bird created when roaring at the sea, something that cost it its life.
+A ripple spread through its surroundings, a far larger one than the ones the flightless bird created when roaring at the sea, something that cost it its life.

 A sound spread through the sea, a plunging sound of something breaking the surface, a sound far louder than the bird ever created, while screaming, an action that cost it its life.

-The world seemed to fall silent for a few long, long moments, Noctis holding his breath, making not the slightest sound, held in place by a few white threads thick enough to catch some of the wooden pieces.
+The world seemed to fall silent for a few long, long moments.
+Noctis held his breath, making not the slightest sound, held in place by a few white threads thick enough to catch some of the wooden pieces.

 Splash!